liweinan/liweinan.github.io/_posts/2017-03-06-an-introduction-to-visual-paradigm.md

 {{ page.abstract }}

 I have used many UML and modeling tools in my career, some are open-sourced and some are commercial softwares.
-There are many options in this field you can choose from, such as _ArgoUML_[^argo], StarUML[^star], OmniGraffle[^omni], etc. You can check the links of these tools I've provided to you to see if they can fit your requirements.
+There are many options in this field you can choose from, such as _ArgoUML_[^argo], StarUML[^star], OmniGraffle[^omni], or etc. You can check the links of these tools I've provided to you to see if they can fit your requirements.

 [^argo]: [ArgoUML](http://argouml.tigris.org/)
 [^star]: [StarUML 2](http://staruml.io/)